Brisbane Heat

-Captains list
+Seasons

 Big Bash League 2011/12

 After losing their first four matches of the season, the Heat finished strong, winning their final three games.
-They finished in 5th place, one place below semi-final qualification.
+They finished in 5th place, one place below the semi-final qualification.
 James Hopes was supposed to captain the team, but missed the whole tournament due to injury.
 Peter Forrest led the team instead.
 Brendon McCullum missed some matches while playing in the HRV Cup in New Zealand simultaneously.
 Fellow New Zealander Daniel Vettori missed a few games because of injury.

 Big Bash League 2012/13

 Heat won four matches and lost four matches in the league stage, sneaking into the semi-finals thanks to net run-rate.
-In the semi-final the Heat met the Renegades, who finished the league in first place.
+In the semi-final, the Heat met the Renegades, who finished the league in first place.
 Luke Pomersbach scored 112* to help the Heat upset the Renegades.

 Final

 Brisbane Heat defeated the Perth Scorchers in the 2012/13 Big Bash League final.
 The match was played at the WACA Ground on 19 January 2013.

 Captain James Hopes was unable to play due to injury, so Chris Hartley led the team instead and won the toss, choosing to bat first.
 Joe Burns top scored for Brisbane with 43 runs off 27 balls, in a total of 167.
 Jason Behrendorff took 2 wickets for the Scorchers.

 In reply, Perth Scorchers scored 133 for the loss of nine wickets from their 20 overs, losing by 34 runs.
 Adam Voges was the highest scorer with 49 runs from 32 deliveries.
 Barbadian Kemar Roach took 3 wickets for 18 runs.
 Nathan Hauritz was named man of the match after bowling three overs for 11 runs and taking three catches.